Undergraduate Education

-Rebecca is part of a multi-investigator effort to improve the accuracy of students' mental models of macromolecules (DNA, RNA, proteins, lipids).
-We use 3D printing to design easy class modules that can be used in a lecture or lab of any size.
-For more details, click here
+1) We improved the accuracy of students' mental models of macromolecules (DNA, RNA, proteins, lipids).
+We used 3D printing to design easy class modules that can be used in a lecture or lab of any size.
+For more details, click here.

 Interested in exchanging ideas?
 Please contact Rebecca to talk about education scholarship.